cpauvert/biolink-model/guidelines/understanding-the-model.md

 position in the class hierarchy.
 Mixins can be extremely helpful in a number of ways:
 - to generalize a set of attributes that can apply to classes in different parts of the class hierarchy,
 - reduce duplication of shared attributes between classes that do not inherit from one another
-- to prevent the sometimes confusing nature of multiple inheritance noted in the '[diamond problem]'(https://tinyurl.com/4zdw9tsb).
+- to prevent the sometimes confusing nature of multiple inheritance noted in the ['diamond problem'](https://tinyurl.com/4zdw9tsb).

 In general, while mixin slots and classes should not be directly instantiated, or used directly as a slot in a class, KGs can use them as a substitute for multiple inheritance.
 For example, a KG might wish to determine what are the parents